 Learn about the types of people who become web designers.
-This page goes into detail about the ethnic and gender ratio of the workplace.
+This page goes into detail about the employment, gender, and ethnic ratios of the workplace.

 42% of web designers work in full-time roles while 58% work part-time.

 Gender Mix By Career Interest, 2023

 This graph shows the distribution of females and males that are interested in becoming a web designer.
 Four or five star ratings on CareerExplorer indicate interest.

 More men than women are interested in becoming web designers at a ratio of 1.87 to 1.